Human Design 3/5 Profile: 3 tips for professional growth

-Do you have the Human Design 3/5 profile?
-In this blog post, you will find out how this profile unfolds in your professional life.
-Basically, the Human Design profiles are derived from the six lines of the basic structure of a hexagram from the I Ching, the Book of Changes.
-There are a total of 12 combinations of these lines that make up a Human Design Profile.
-In your case, these are Line 3 and Line 5.
-In your Human Design Chart, you will also find your two lines as a number behind the dot on your conscious sun (personality) and your unconscious sun (design).
+Basically, the Human Design Profiles are derived from the six lines of the basic structure of a hexagram from the I Ching – the Book of Changes.
+There are a total of 12 combinations of these lines that make up a Human Design profile.
+In your case, line 3 and line 5 make up the Human Design 3/5 profile.
+In your Human Design Chart you will also find your two lines as a number behind the point on your conscious sun (personality) and your unconscious sun (design).

-Characteristics of the Human Design Lines
+Features of the Human Design lines

-Human Design 3/5 Profile on the job
+Human Design 3/5 Profile visually explained as a hexagram

 The Human Design 3/5 profile at work